open-cogsci/osdoc/content/neurospin2015.md

 ## Step 3: Implement counterbalancing

-In Raymond et al., the experimental and control conditions were mixed between blocks: Participants first did a full block in one condition, and then a full block in the other condition.
+In Raymond et al. (1992), the experimental and control conditions were mixed between blocks: Participants first did a full block in one condition, and then a full block in the other condition.
 Condition order was counterbalanced, so that half the participants started with the experimental condition, and the other half started with the control condition.

 Let's start with the counterbalancing part, and use the participant number to decide which condition is tested first.
 We need to do this as the very first thing of the experiment, and we need to use some Python scripting to do it.